Target OS

 #![allow(unused)] fn main() { #[cfg(target_os = "android")] pub struct MyType; }

-This type will only be generated if --target-os
+This type will only be generated if --target-os has android in the list of target_os values.

 Simple not rule